-In this article, Medical school applicants: Waitlisted?
+In this article, Medical School Waitlist in 2018.
 Want more interviews?
 Here’s what you can do., you will learn to create a focussed plan, or roadmap, that will increase your chances of acceptance as the medical school admissions season moves along.

 I know what you’re thinking.